-“Don’t judge my story based on the chapter you walked in on.”
+“Don’t judge my story based on the chapter you walked in on.”— Unknown

 Buying a book off the shelf is a sensuous experience for book lovers like me.
 Our eyes glide across the shelves of colorful titles.
 The whiff of freshly printed books lulls us into intellectual bliss.
 The feel of each book that we pull out entices us to find out what’s inside.

-We take great delight in the taking our time to select just the ‘right book’ for that specific moment in time.
+We take great delight in selecting just the ‘right book’ for that specific moment in time.
 We open them, read a few sentences, study the synopsis, and browse the table of contents.
 Some readers might even take out their phones to quickly scan a few online book reviews before purchasing.

-All of us are predisposed to evaluate others based on appearances.
+We’re all predisposed to evaluate others based on appearances.
 That’s why people go to great lengths to construct the perfect image – their fashion sense, grooming, and the shape of their body.
 They polish their speech and mannerisms to impress.
-In a world where outward appearances matter in the social and professional sphere, looks have a high premium.
+In a world where outward appearances matter, looks have a high premium.

 But are superficial traits sufficient when it comes to gauging a person’s character?
 The answer most of us is definite ‘no’.
-There have been some exceptions, like Marcel Guillaume or Milton Erickson, who had many years of experience on reading non-verbal cues under their belt, but most of us lack the insight and objectivity to get accurate impressions during brief encounters.
+There have been some exceptions, like Marcel Guillaume or Milton Erickson, who had many years of experience on reading non-verbal cues under their belt, but most of us lack the insight and objectivity to get accurate impressions.

 While appearance is an integral piece of an individual’s persona, it’s not enough.
 Even though we’re aware of this, it’s still a challenge to resist making instant judgments.
 In his book Blink, Malcolm Gladwell explains how we’re all prone to unconscious prejudices without even thinking.
 Our likes, dislikes, and stereotypes, affect us on a subconscious level, rapidly working towards creating an impression of someone without us realizing that it’s happening.

-To compound the negative impact of existing unconscious biases, many people are simply ‘cognitively lazy’.
+To add to this, many people are simply ‘cognitively lazy’.
 They don’t want to make an effort to get to know others and prefer talking about themselves instead.
 They would rather stick with the existing impressions that they have of people, instead of challenging them.
-There’s also a tendency to go into self-protection mode.
-Instinctively, we feel the need to protect ourselves from being vulnerable to perceived threats.

 Realize the fallacy of first impressions with these five reasons on why we should not ‘judge a book by its cover’: